The mission of Exodus Vision is to equip African churches for Evangelism, Education, and Economic Development.

 Pastors have not only been equipped during our summer conferences but also encouraged to do follow-up training using the “training trainers” strategy, as Paul taught in 2 Timothy 2:2.
 By investing in and partnering with our key pastors, we are watching a ripple effect take place in many African churches and communities.

 After training many pastors in Malawi, Zambia, Burundi, and Rwanda, our board has felt the need to shift our focus from the African Great Lakes region to Malawi, one of the poorest countries in the world, where the average income is less than $1 per day.
+And now the Lord is opening new and exciting doors into the country of Mozambique.

 In order to fulfill its mandate, Exodus Vision has chosen 3 main objectives:

 1. Evangelism: We are called to work alongside African pastors as they strive to follow Jesus’ Great Commission.
 We partner with them prayerfully and financially as they go, teach, and baptize in the process of making disciples.
 One of our partners holds evangelistic crusades in highly Islamic communities.
-We have equipped a number of our pastors with video projection equipment with which they have shown the Jesus film with phenomenal response.
+We have equipped a number of our pastors with video projection equipment with which they have shown the Jesus Film with phenomenal response.
 Many churches are being planted as a result of showing this film in the various languages of Malawi.

-2. Education: For a long time missions experts have described African Christianity as being a mile wide and an inch deep.
+2. Education: For a long time missions experts have described African Christianity as being "a mile wide and an inch deep."
 Eighty percent of pastors in Africa, including those in Malawi, have no Bible school or seminary education.
 We have designed an extensive curriculum of courses developed by our seminary-trained teachers to serve as an educational foundation for many of these pastors.
-Every summer for twelve years, we have led conferences in Malawi and, on occasion, in Zambia, Burundi and Rwanda, teaching these courses.
+Every summer for twelve years, we have led conferences in Malawi and, on occasion, in Zambia, Burundi, and Rwanda, teaching these courses.
 They are taught in English with translation into the native languages of Malawi and Rwanda.
 Pastors have especially appreciated written course materials translated into their own languages, since there is such a scarcity of such study resources.
 This has led us to develop the pastoral training conferences with a long-term goal of these pastors taking our materials and courses to train other pastors.
 In addition, we are beginning a focus on Bible-based secondary schooling, teaching young men and women to love Jesus and to prepare for a lifetime of serving him in their culture.

 3. Economic Development: Malawi remains one of the poorest countries in the world.
 80% of its population depends on agriculture for survival.
-For the last 3 years, the country has been vulnerable to unpredictable weather patterns that have produced floods, followed by long dry seasons.
+For many years, the country has been vulnerable to unpredictable weather patterns that have produced cyclones and floods, followed by long dry seasons.
 Our objective is to provide material support for pastors and church members to grow their own crops so they can become, to a large degree, self-sustaining.
 Along with this objective, we also provide emergency funding of food sources to alleviate famine conditions in local populations.
 At Exodus Vision, we believe that love must be practical.
 God has been using our ministry to support self-initiated church projects that would help local churches and communities in different regions of Malawi.

 Today, the mission field is undergoing a major paradigm shift.
 Our world is changing daily as a result of increased technology and migration.
 Consequently, we have chosen to adopt a different approach to missions by incorporating immigrants among our African partners.